DanielZSWE/VancouverBikeRackMap/README.md

 # VancouverBikeRackMap
 A map of bike racks in Vancouver.

 Uses a City of Vancouver dataset of bike racks and their addresses, found here: <https://opendata.vancouver.ca/explore/dataset/bike-racks/information/>.
 This dataset is from 2021, but there are no up to date datasets.
+Notably most bike racks in parks or along the Seawall path (Seaside Greenway) are not included.

 The file `wrangle_bike_racks.py` uses the Google Maps Geocoding API to find coordinates for each of the over 1700 bike rack addresses.
 This file will generate `bike-racks-geocoded.csv`, but will take a long time to run since it will geocode all of the addresses without stopping.
 If you wish to recreate the geocoded dataset, you may want to only geocode a few hundred rows at a time.